PBalewski/CATAN-video-tracking/README.md

 # CATAN Elements Detection & Tracking

 ## Project Overview
 This project focuses on detecting and tracking game elements in video recordings of the board game **Catan**.
 The goal is to analyze different phases of the game by recognizing in-game objects, tracking their movement, and handling various video conditions.
-The project was carried out during Computer Vision course on AI Vth sem on PUT.

 ## In-Game Elements Tracked
 ### **Counters/Markers**